Nefrols/NTS_MCP_FS/README.md

 #### 3. 🔒 Enterprise Security & Sandboxing
 *   **Optimistic Locking (LATs):** Agents *must* read a file to get a token (`LAT:...`) before editing.
 If the file changes externally, the token expires and the external change is automatically recorded in file history.
 No more race conditions.
+*   **Smart Token Invalidation:** Tokens track **Range CRC** instead of file CRC.
+Edits outside your token's range don't invalidate it — only changes to the specific lines you're working on trigger re-read.
+This dramatically reduces unnecessary token refreshes in large files.
 *   **Strict Sandboxing:** All paths are normalized and pinned to the project root.
 Impossible to escape via `../../`.
 *   **Infrastructure Protection:** Automatically blocks modification of `.git`, `.env`, and build configs unless explicitly allowed.
 *   **OOM Protection:** Prevents reading massive files (>10MB) that would crash the context window.
+*   **Structured Error Codes:** All errors include machine-readable codes (`FILE_NOT_FOUND`, `TOKEN_EXPIRED`, etc.) with human-readable solutions.
+No more cryptic exceptions — every error tells you exactly what went wrong and how to fix it.

 #### 4. ⏪ State Management: Checkpoints & Deep Undo
 *   **Session Journal:** Logs every logical step (not just file IO).